Breakfast in London, dinner in Barcelona

 -

-Generally speaking, there's no check-in for a train whatsoever.
-You simply walk off the street into the station, glance at the departure boards, walk to the relevant platform and step onto the train.
+Do you need to check in for a train?
+Generally speaking, no. You simply walk off the street into the station, glance at the departure boards, walk to the relevant platform, press the door-open button and step onto the train.
 It really is as simple as that.

 To spell it out, if a train is due to leave at 12:00, the doors may close at 11:59, and at 12:00 off it goes.
 If you are on board at 11:59, you go with it.
 If you're not, you get left behind.